khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_1.md

 _Mawḍūʿ_ ([Fabricated]{style="font-variant:small-caps;"}).
 Related by Ibn ʿAbd al-Barr in _Jāmiʿ Bayān al-ʿIlm_ (2/91) and Ibn Ḥazm in _al-Iḥkām_ (6/82) via the route:

-Sallām ibn Sulaym, who said, “Al-Ḥārith ibn Ghiṣṣīn narrated to us from al-Aʿmash from Abū Sufyān from Jābir from the Prophet \pbuh.”
+Sallām bin Sulaym, who said, “Al-Ḥārith bin Ghiṣṣīn narrated to us from al-Aʿmash from Abū Sufyān from Jābir from the Prophet \pbuh.”

-Ibn ʿAbd al-Barr said, “Proof cannot be established with this _isnād_ because Al-Ḥārith ibn Ghiṣṣīn is _majhūl_ (unknown)”; Ibn Ḥazm said, “This is a fallen narration.
-Abū Sufyān is weak; Al-Ḥārith ibn Ghiṣṣīn is Abū Wahb al-Thaqafī; Sallām ibn Sulaymān narrated fabricated _aḥādīth_---this is one of them without a doubt.”
+Ibn ʿAbd al-Barr said, “Proof cannot be established with this _isnād_ because al-Ḥārith bin Ghiṣṣīn is _majhūl_ (unknown)”; Ibn Ḥazm said, “This is a fallen narration.
+Abū Sufyān is weak; al-Ḥārith bin Ghiṣṣīn is Abū Wahb al-Thaqafī; Sallām bin Sulaymān narrated fabricated _aḥādīth_---this is one of them without a doubt.”

-To judge this _ḥadīth_ on Sallām ibn Sulaym---also known as Sallām ibn Sulaymān---is better, for he is agreed to be _ḍaʿīf_; in fact, Ibn Khirāsh said about him, “An utter liar,” and Ibn Ḥibbān said, “He narrated fabricated _aḥādīth_.”
+To judge this _ḥadīth_ on Sallām bin Sulaym---also known as Sallām bin Sulaymān---is better, for he is agreed to be _ḍaʿīf_; in fact, Ibn Khirāsh said about him, “An utter liar,” and Ibn Ḥibbān said, “He narrated fabricated _aḥādīth_.”

 As for Abū Sufyān, he is not weak as Ibn Ḥazm said, but rather he is reliable as Ibn Ḥajar has said in _al-Taqrīb_, and Muslim narrates from him in his _Ṣaḥīḥ_.

-Al-Ḥārith ibn Ghiṣṣīn is unknown as Ibn Ḥazm said, as did Ibn ʿAbd al-Barr, even though Ibn Ḥibbān does mention him in _al-Thiqāt (The Reliable Narrators)_.
+Al-Ḥārith bin Ghiṣṣīn is unknown as Ibn Ḥazm said, as did Ibn ʿAbd al-Barr, even though Ibn Ḥibbān does mention him in _al-Thiqāt (The Reliable Narrators)_.

 Hence, Imam Aḥmad said, “This _ḥadīth_ is not authentic,” as quoted in _al-Muntakhab_ (10/199/2) of Ibn Qudāmah.

 As for the saying of al-Shaʿrānī in _al-Mīzān_ (1/28), “This _ḥadīth_, although debatable in the eyes of the _Muḥaddithīn_, is nevertheless authentic in the eyes of the people of _Kashf_,\kern 0.9pt” it is completely false and whimsical, and is not to be given any significance!
 This is because authenticating _aḥādīth_ by way of _Kashf_ (“unveiling,” while in a state of trance) is a wicked innovation of the _Ṣūfīs_, and depending upon it leads to the authentication of false, baseless _aḥādīth_ such as this one.
 This is because, even at the best of times, _Kashf_ is like opinion, which is sometimes correct and sometimes wrong---and that is if no personal desires enter into it!
 We ask Allāh to save us from it and from everything He is not pleased with.

-Similar narrations to this follow.

 \begin{mdframed}[style=narration, frametitle={Narration \#438}]
 The example of my Companions is that of the stars: he who follows any of them will be rightly-guided.